Every healthy person secretes sweat and ejoy sweating helth benefits!

-The sweating process in Homeopathy
+The sweating process health benefits in Homeopathy

 Perspiration is one of the chapters in Homeopathic literature.
 The symptoms concerning sweat are of the most important general symptoms that affect the whole person, compared to local symptoms.
 As such they are very central in selecting the correct Homeopathic medicine (4).
 In addition to understanding the process of sweating in homeopathy one must understand the symptoms that may occur due to the suppression of the sweating process.
 As usual, Homeopathic observation is specific to a specific person.
 Meaning, there are “types” or people for whom suppression of sweat can cause a variety of symptoms, even very difficult ones, and many others for whom repression of sweat is of little significance.
 Symptoms that may appear after suppression of sweat include worsening of the general physical condition, headaches, and asthma as a result of oppressing sweating of the feet.

-The sweating process in Chinese medicine
+The sweating process health benefits in Chinese medicine

 Traditional Chinese doctors find that the element of perspiration takes a significant part in the diagnosis, treatment and recovery of the patient (9).
 The therapeutic principle of inducing perspiration is one of the three traditional methods of treatment.
 Later, this principle became one of the eight principles of treatment that are still described in modern literature and taught at schools of Chinese medicine.
 From the traditional Chinese perspective, the disease leaves the body with the sweat.
 Sweat promotion treatment fits as long as the pathogen is at the superficial level and does not yet involve the ying level.

-Body purification through sweating
+Body purification through sweating.